Teachers College, Columbia University: Founding and early history

 By October 1890, the school's trustees were looking for a new campus, as the University Place campus was considered too small.
 After discussion with Columbia University president Seth Low, the trustees settled on a site in Morningside Heights, near where Columbia's campus was being built.
 In 1892, the name of the New York School for the Training of Teachers was again changed to Teachers College.
-The next year, Teachers College and Columbia University were merged (affiliated) with each other, and the trustees acquired land for the new college campus in Morningside Heights.
-The buildings for the campus of the college were designed by William Appleton Potter.
-The first structure in the original complex, Main Hall, was completed in late 1894; the last, Milbank Memorial Hall, was finished three years later.
+The next year, Teachers College and Columbia University were affiliated with each other, and the trustees acquired land for the new college campus in Morningside Heights.
+The original buildings for the campus comprising Main Hall and Milbank Memorial Hall were designed by William Appleton Potter.
+Additional buildings subsequently added were designed by Edgar A. Josselyn and Howells & Stokes (Horace Mann School), Parish & Schroeder (Thompson Hall and Dodge Hall), Bruce Price and J. M. Darragh (Whittier Hall), Allen & Collens (Russell Hall and Dodge Hall Extension), J. Gordon Carr (president's house), and Hugh Stubbins (Building 528).
+The first structure in the original complex, Main Hall, was completed in late 1894; Milbank Memorial Hall, was finished three years later.

 The curriculum combined a humanitarian concern to help others with a scientific approach to human development.
 The college was affiliated with Columbia University in 1898 as the university's Graduate School of Education.
 A new building for Horace Mann was erected in 1899, followed by the Frederick Ferris Thompson Memorial Hall in 1902–1904.
 Additionally, a four-wing dormitory building, called Whittier Hall, was built in 1900–1901.
 Enrollment increased quickly: the graduating class of 1911 contained 686 students, as opposed to the 26 students in the first graduating class.

 Expansion of scope

 The founders early recognized that professional teachers need reliable knowledge about the conditions under which children learn most effectively.
 As a result, the college's program from the start included such fundamental subjects as educational psychology and educational sociology.
 The founders also insisted that education must be combined with clear ideas about ethics and the nature of a good society; consequently, programs were developed in the history of education and in comparative education.

 As the number of school children increased during the twentieth century, the problems of managing the schools became ever more complex.
 The college took on the challenge and instituted programs of study in areas of administration, economics, and politics.
 Other programs developed in such emerging fields as clinical and counseling psychology, organizational psychology, developmental psychology, cognitive psychology, curriculum development, instructional technology, media studies, and school health care.

-Teachers College, Columbia University, was also associated with philosopher and public intellectual John Dewey, who served as president of the American Psychological Association and the American Philosophical Association, and was a professor at the facility from 1904 until his retirement in 1930.
+Teachers College, Columbia University, was also associated with philosopher and public intellectual John Dewey, who served as president of the American Psychological Association and the American Philosophical Association, and was a professor at Teachers College from 1904 until his retirement in 1930.